Auschwitz

 Death takes ten minutes

-Bodies carried into lifts
+Bodies are carried into lifts

 Fed into ovens

-Chimney smoke turning black.
+Chimney smoke turning black

 Kommando work quickly